Trump administration family separation policy: Flores filings

 In 1997 the Flores settlement was signed into law.
 It says migrant children must be detained in the least-restrictive setting possible and only for about twenty days.
-On June 21, 2018, the Department of Justice (DoJ) asked US District Court Judge Dolly Gee to alter her 2015 ruling in Reno v.
+On June 21, 2018, the Department of Justice (DoJ) asked U.S. District Court Judge Dolly Gee to alter her 2015 ruling in Reno v.
 Flores on the conditions of family detention by the Department of Homeland Security.
 The government seeks to end a 20-day limit on family detention and to end the requirement that children be held in day care centers that are state-licensed.
 The DoJ filing claims that limits on detention must be ended due to "a destabilizing migratory crisis".
 Attorney Peter Schey, who represents the child plaintiffs in Flores, vowed to oppose the filing.
 He filed an opposition on the grounds of there having been no significant change in circumstances warranting such a revision of the ruling.
-On June 29, the DoJ filed a statement that in future the Government will ″detain families together during the pendency of immigration proceedings when they are apprehended at or between ports of entry″ in place of separating them.
+On June 29, the DoJ filed a statement that in future the Government will "detain families together during the pendency of immigration proceedings when they are apprehended at or between ports of entry" in place of separating them.

 On July 9, Judge Gee denied the government's request to hold families together indefinitely in ICE facilities, and its request to exempt detention facilities from state licensing requirements for that purpose.
 Gee wrote: "Absolutely nothing prevents Defendants from reconsidering their current blanket policy of family detention and reinstating prosecutorial discretion."

 On August 21, 2019, the Trump administration announced it was ending the Flores Agreement and replacing it with a new policy scheduled to take place in sixty days.
 The new policy will allow families with children to be detained indefinitely, until their cases are decided.
 Nineteen states and the District of Columbia have sued the Trump administration to block the administration plan to end the Flores Agreement.
 They claim that the new policy will result in the expansion of unlicensed detention centers allowing the administration to "set its own standards for care—in effect, licensing itself".